iomete/iom-docs/glossary/data-pipelines.md

 ---
-title: Data Pipelines - Moving and Transforming Data Effortlessly
+title: Data Pipelines
-description: Explore the concept of data pipelines, a series of steps that efficiently move and transform data from one system to another.
-Learn about different types of pipelines, including batch and streaming, and discover how to build data pipelines using coding or automated solutions.
-Explore the importance of data pipelines for maintaining high data quality and ensuring data reaches its intended destination.
+description: A data pipeline is a series of steps that move data from one system to another, encompassing the source, processing steps, and destination.
+Data can be modified during the transfer process, and some pipelines may be used to transform data.
 ---

 # Data Pipelines